 Upon executing their strategy, Steve’s team reversed losses and produced an immediate volume increase of 7% in the first half of the year.
 The parent health system thought the program was such a success that it is now being rolled out to a sister facility.

 The lesson learned here?
 Even very experienced business leaders should fact-check their gut.
 We can all benefit from updating our intuition with good data every now and again.

-Steve’s team used this information to build an effective strategy that created new, unique value for local customers.
+Steve’s team used this Vennli's data and insights to build an effective strategy that created a new, unique value for local customers.
 In this and many other contexts, the goal is to be different from competitors in ways important to customers.
 When this happens, you win the customer’s choice.